 We recommend buying a used car in Vancouver or the surrounding area (not up in Whistler) as there is far greater choice and much less snow and ice on the roads in winter.
 This means less salt on the roads, so vehicles tend to be in better condition for their age.
 Vehicles are also generally a little cheaper in the city.
 A good place to start is www.autotrader.ca.

 Insurance in BC is very different to many parts of the world.
 All car insurance has to bought off the government controlled entity ICBC (Insurance Corporation of British Columbia).
 This does making buying insurance quite simple because you have no choice and there is no possibility of a lower premium.
 Insurance can be bought in 3, 6, 9 or 12 month portions and premiums are generally between $100 and $200 with the average being around $150.
 You do get a no claims discount with ICBC if you can produce letters from your previous insurers stating you had no accidents while with them (regardless what country it was in).
 You receive 5% off your insurance for each year of no claims proof produced.

 If you plan on being in Canada awhile and want to build a credit rating, pay for your insurance by monthly direct debit.

 Winter tires are not mandatory in BC but if your living in Whistler they are VERY HIGHLY recommended!
 They make a huge difference to how your car drives in the snow – it’s much safer.
 When buying a car having a good set of winter tires on the car or included is a big bonus.
 Tires will set you back around $100 a wheel installed on a normal car.

 It’s a pretty common plan to want to do some road-tripping during or after your season.
-If buying a van is too much hassle and planning for you, take a look at the Wicked Campers site!
+If buying a van is too much hassle and planning for you, take a look at the locally run Roam Free Campers site!
 I’ve seen a couple about town and they look pretty sweet, and a quick online enquiry told me they were about $35 per day… that’s alright!